Veal: Veal crates

 Veal crates are a close-confinement system of raising veal calves.
 Many calves raised for veal, including in Canada and the US, were confined in crates which typically measure approximately 66-76 cm wide.
 The calves were housed individually and the crates may prevent physical contact between adjacent calves, and sometimes also visual contact.
 In the past, crated calves were often tied to the front of the crate with a tether which restricted movement.
 Floors were often slatted and sloped, allowing urine and manure to fall under the crate to help maintain a clean environment for the calf.
 In some veal crate systems, the calves were also kept in the dark without bedding and fed nothing but milk.
-Veal crates were designed to limit movement of the animal because it was believed by producers that the meat turns redder and tougher if the animals were allowed to exercise.
+Veal crates were designed to limit movement of the animal because it was believed by producers that the meat would turn redder and tougher if the animals were allowed to exercise.
 The diet was sometimes highly regulated to control sources of iron, which again makes the meat redder.

 In the US, the use of tethers in veal crates to prevent movement by veal calves was a principal source of controversy in veal farming.
-Many veal farmers started improving conditions in their veal farms in the 2000s.
 Veal tethering is criticized because the ability of the calves to move is highly restricted; the crates may have unsuitable flooring; the calves spend their entire lives indoors, experience prolonged sensory, social, and exploratory deprivation; and the calves are more susceptible to high amounts of stress and disease.
-All milk-fed veal calves in the US are now untethered and are raised in groups by at least ten weeks of age if not earlier.